 The freshness factor with coffee is incredibly important.
 Coffee tastes the best when it’s fresh.

 Beans begin losing their flavor as soon as they’re roasted, but if they’re packaged whole, they stay fresh for longer.
 They stay in their wholesome form for a longer time and preserve the most flavor.
-Once you buy them, store them in a dry, dark, and cool place, ideally in an airtight container for best effects.
+Once you buy whole beans, store them in a dry, dark, and cool place, ideally in an airtight container for best effects.

 On the other hand, beans begin to lose freshness as soon as they’re ground; they spoil more easily, lose the aroma, taste, and scent.
-That’s why it’s extremely important to store ground coffee in a place away for direct sunlight, heat, and humidity.
+That’s why it’s extremely important to store ground coffee in a place away from direct sunlight, heat, and humidity.
 A cool and dark place is your grounds’ best friend.
 Pack them in an airtight container and store them somewhere dry to prolong their shelf-life and flavor.

 When the beans are the freshest, they pack the most flavor and they continue to preserve it if they’re not ground.
 That’s why you’ll notice many coffee roasters sell their coffee in whole beans to preserve their aroma and signature flavor.